Nations Financial Group Inc. IA ADV Has $264,000 Stake in Marvell Technology, Inc. (NASDAQ:MRVL)

 Wall Street Analysts Forecast Growth

 A number of equities research analysts recently commented on MRVL shares.
-Credit Suisse Group decreased their price objective on Marvell Technology from $56.00 to $53.00 and set an “outperform” rating for the company in a research note on Friday, March 3rd.
-Citigroup decreased their price objective on Marvell Technology from $65.00 to $58.00 in a research note on Friday, March 3rd.
-Oppenheimer decreased their price objective on Marvell Technology from $80.00 to $70.00 in a research note on Tuesday, January 10th.
-Deutsche Bank Aktiengesellschaft decreased their target price on Marvell Technology from $55.00 to $50.00 and set a “buy” rating for the company in a research note on Friday, March 3rd.
-Finally, Piper Sandler decreased their target price on Marvell Technology from $55.00 to $50.00 and set an “overweight” rating for the company in a research note on Friday, March 3rd.
+Morgan Stanley lifted their price objective on Marvell Technology from $41.00 to $45.00 in a research note on Friday, March 3rd.
+Rosenblatt Securities decreased their price objective on Marvell Technology from $125.00 to $100.00 in a research note on Friday, March 3rd.
+Piper Sandler decreased their price objective on Marvell Technology from $55.00 to $50.00 and set an “overweight” rating for the company in a research note on Friday, March 3rd.
+Barclays decreased their price objective on Marvell Technology from $55.00 to $45.00 and set an “overweight” rating for the company in a research note on Monday, January 23rd.
+Finally, UBS Group decreased their price objective on Marvell Technology from $75.00 to $60.00 in a research note on Friday, March 3rd.
 Three investment analysts have rated the stock with a hold rating and twenty-two have issued a buy rating to the company’s stock.
 Based on data from MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus price target of $58.00.

 Marvell Technology Trading Up 4.1 %

-Marvell Technology (NASDAQ:MRVL – Get Rating) last released its quarterly earnings data on Thursday, March 2nd.
+Marvell Technology (NASDAQ:MRVL – Get Rating) last released its earnings results on Thursday, March 2nd.
 The semiconductor company reported $0.46 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.47 by ($0.01).
-The business had revenue of $1.42 billion during the quarter, compared to the consensus estimate of $1.41 billion.
-Marvell Technology had a negative net margin of 2.76% and a positive return on equity of 8.46%.
-Marvell Technology’s quarterly revenue was up 5.6% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.35 EPS.
+Marvell Technology had a positive return on equity of 8.46% and a negative net margin of 2.76%.
+The company had revenue of $1.42 billion for the quarter, compared to the consensus estimate of $1.41 billion.
+During the same quarter in the previous year, the company posted $0.35 EPS.
+The business’s revenue was up 5.6% on a year-over-year basis.
 As a group, equities research analysts forecast that Marvell Technology, Inc. will post 0.86 earnings per share for the current fiscal year.

 Marvell Technology Announces Dividend